-- · The PT has received ongoing mentorship from the Consultant. - The PT has attended a Non-Medical Prescribing (NMP) undate - The PT has presented at a NMP update - The PT monitors the relevant formularies and NICE guidance for relevant updates.
+- The PT has received ongoing mentorship from the Consultant. - The PT has attended a Non-Medical Prescribing (NMP) update - The PT has presented at a NMP update The PT monitors the relevant formularies and NICE - The PT monitors the relevant formularies and NICE guidance for relevant updates.

-Feedback from stakeholders re the PT IP function against the aims of the new practice frees up GP and Consultant clinical time direct observation of response of pharmacological interventions on rehabilitation taking inter-disciplinary to trans-disciplinary rehabilitation " - Consultant in Rehabilitation Medicine
+Feedback from stakeholders re the PT IP function against the aims of the new practice frees up GP and Consultant clinical time direct observation of response of pharmacological interventions on rehabilitation taking inter-disciplinary to trans-disciplinary rehabilitation " - Consultant in Rehabilitation Medicine "the Physiotherapist is on site.
+She can observe patients regularly and prescribe immediately instead of waiting for an appointment" - RM - Transfemoral amputee